Membership FAQ/Policy

 There are certain items of clothing that are not allowed – please see our policy regarding clothing and hair.
 No buttons, hooks, zippers, buckles, or pockets allowed on clothing.
 No skirts, denim shorts, cargo pants, or loose tops allowed.
 No fairy-dress leotards, or clothing with ties or fringe.

 We have club t-shirts, singlets and tracksuits available for purchase to wear to class.
 Girls and boys may purchase club training leotard/gym-suit from the gym-shop if they wish.
-If cold, children should wear a skivvy under their t-shirt or leotard /gym-suit.
+If cold, children should wear a long sleeve skivvy / top under their t-shirt or leotard /gym-suit.

 Long hair must be tied back and off the face.
-Socks are allowed, gymnasts do not generally wear footwear.
-However, socks are compulsory for Trampoline/DMT classes.
+Socks are allowed, however can make some equipment slippery.
+Gymnasts do not generally wear footwear.

-Hoodies are not encouraged due to the choking danger, however if worn, the hood will be tucked in down the back of the participant by coaches.
+Hoodies (and jumpers with zippers) are not encouraged due to the choking danger, however if worn, the hood will be tucked in down the back of the participant by coaches.

-We encourage thongs/slides in summer and Ugg-boots in winter, so that these can easily be put on to visit the toilet during class.
+We encourage thongs/slides/croc/Ugg-boots, so that these can easily be put on to visit the toilet during class.

 Can I stay and watch?